+The Friulian usage cjapâ sù is frequently employed in the verses of Bibie par un popul.
+Below are different meanings it can take on.
 The literal and most basic sense of cjapâ sù, we might say, is to take up.
 This is because cjapâ is one of the Friulian verbs for to take, and sù means up.
 In the examples of cjapâ sù below, observe that the basic sense behind all of them is one of “taking up.”

-CJAPÂ SÙ meaning to gather, to go get, to pick up
+- Cjapâ sù in its sense of to gather, to go get, to pick up

 Gjenesi 19:15.
-The angels tell Lot to flee Sodom with his wife and two daughters before the coming destruction: cjape sù la tô femine e lis tôs dôs fiis (gather [“take up”] your wife and your two daughters).
+The angels tell Lot to flee Sodom with his wife and two daughters before the coming destruction: cjape sù la tô femine e lis tôs dôs fiis (gather [take up] your wife and your two daughters).

 Gjenesi 28:11.
-Jacob picks up a stone and uses it as a pillow: al cjapà sù une piere ch’e jere in chel santuari, le metè sot dal cjâf e si distirà par tiere (he picked up [“took up”] a stone that was in that shrine, put it under his head and lay down on the ground).
+Jacob picks up a stone and uses it as a pillow: al cjapà sù une piere ch’e jere in chel santuari (he picked up [took up] a stone that was in that sanctuary).

 Gjenesi 45:6.
-Joseph says that five more years of famine are to come, after the two that have already been: a varan di passâ ancjemò cinc agns cence podê ni lavorâ ni cjapâ sù (another five years shall have to pass without being able to either work or harvest [“take up”]).
+Joseph says that five more years of famine are to come, after the two that have already been: a varan di passâ ancjemò cinc agns cence podê ni lavorâ ni cjapâ sù (another five years shall have to pass without being able to either work or harvest [take up]).

-CJAPÂ SÙ meaning to receive, to look upon
+- Cjapâ sù in its sense of to receive, to look upon

 Esodo 3:21.
 God says to Moses of the Egyptians: o fasarai in mût che i egjizians us cjapin sù di buine viste (I shall bring about that the Egyptians look favourably upon you [take you up in good view]).